The database structure is defined in a schema.json

 (default=false

-).For bidirectional relationships consider using readOnly
+- Configuration of the editor ui for the field.For bidirectional relationships consider using readOnly

 on one of the sides.
 Often the reason for choosing a bidirectional relationship